elcicd/el-CICD-docs/README.md

 ### Deployment Metadata Resources

-Since many deployment resources are created and destroyed in OKD, a system of OKD resources hold metadata are needed to facilitate maintenance and knowing what is actually deployed for each microservice.
+Since many deployment resources are created and destroyed in OKD per each deployment of a microservice, el-CICD maintains a lightweight set of metadata for microservice and application to facilitate deployment resource management.

 #### Deployment Resource Labeling